-UPDATED 7/14/2022 - Now includes information on the PSA standard.
+UPDATED 12/21/2022 - CSA/ANSI T200 updated from a service to a standard.
 Through research and outreach, the DLC has identified several cybersecurity standards and services that satisfy the cybersecurity criteria in the NLC5 Technical Requirements.
 To help manufacturers and other users find an appropriate standard and/or service for their networked lighting control system, this resource provides additional information on each standard and service and summarizes their application.

 - Summaries of cybersecurity services and standards recognized by the DLC (updated 7/14/22 to include PSA standard)

 - Descriptions of the primary application and timeline for certification of the cybersecurity standards listed in Tables CS-1 & CS-2 of the DLC NLC5 Technical Requirements

 This whitepaper describes various proposals to make DLC requirements and recommendations for energy reporting more useful to a broader audience.
 The proposals are based on the new ANSI standards and on input from a working group convened in Q4 2021 comprised of representatives from DLC member efficiency programs and DLC industry partners.